LibAM: An Area Matching Framework for Detecting Third-party Libraries in Binaries: Evaluation

 \subsection{Answer to RQ 2: Accuracy of detecting reuse areas and the interpretable evidence for TPL detection}

-In this evaluation, we employ Dataset-\Rmnum{2} to evaluate the exact area detection ability of LibAM.
+In this evaluation, we employ Dataset\_ISRD to evaluate the exact area detection ability of LibAM.
 Three of us manually analyzed the exact reuse areas as ground truth over the course of a week.
 Since neither the target binaries nor the TPL binaries in the ISRD dataset have deleted function names, we can easily analyze which functions are reused and generate ground truth by function names.
 However, the function names in some reuse areas may be slightly modified and cannot be directly compared by string, so we manually filter them one by one to determine the exact reuse areas.

 As shown in Table 3, LibAM can accurately detect reuse areas by filtering at the function level, area structure level, and area node level of 0.985 in precision and 0.847 in recall.
-In order to avoid false positives, we set the areas more than 3 of alignment length to be recognized as reuse areas, which makes some small areas easy to be missed, thus leading to the fact that recall is not as high as precision.
+In order to avoid false positives, we set the areas with an alignment length of more than 3 to be recognized as reuse areas, which makes some small areas easy to be missed, thus leading to the fact that recall is not as high as precision.
 However, the results show that LibAM is able to detect accurate reuse areas to support the interpretable TPL detection results.

 The previous works only performed TPL detection without Area detection, so they cannot be used directly for area detection, we simply modified existing work to support area detection and compare them with LibAM.
 Specifically, we treat the functions that use the matched constant features in LibDX and B2SFinder as reuse areas.
 For $ISRD_{Gemini}$, we just take matched functions as the reuse area.
 For LibDB, we use the functions that satisfy the three common edges as the reuse area.